umgbhalla/starred/README.md

 - [mcclure/NFTBlocker](https://github.com/mcclure/NFTBlocker) - Browser plugin to autoblock NFT users on Twitter.
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
-- [manjaro-sway/manjaro-sway](https://github.com/manjaro-sway/manjaro-sway) - manjaro linux with wayland 🖼, sway 🌴 and a lot of ♥
 - [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.
 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!